Fgalvez2608/dev_senior_python_course/README.md

 13. Challenge1: adjust main menu with try catch, and adjust experiment log with while loop for correct date validation.
 14 of november 2024.
 14. Class 7: project task management; use of try exception, classes, functions, creation of an object, creation of txt file; guide to carry out challenge 1.
 14 of november 2024.
 15. Class 8: guide project for challenge 1.
 21 of november 2024.

+# UNIDAD 1
+1. Class 1: introduction to Object oriented programming, use of classes and objects, atributes and methods and inheritance.
+22 of october 2024.